NickLittman/ably-confluent-start/README.md

   "value.converter.schemas.enable": "false"
   }
   ```
+4. When asked for an endpoint, enter `rest.ably.io:443:TCP`
-4. Continue with the remaining steps of the connector configurations with the default selections and launch the connector
+5. Continue with the remaining steps of the connector configurations with the default selections and launch the connector

 ### Step 7: Run Next.js Development Server